-A bowl of cereal may be convenient, but it’s rarely cheap or healthy.
-Plus, my kids are begging for a snack ten minutes after breakfast on the rare occasions we have cereal.
+Plus, the average box of cereal costs between $2 and $5… and my kids are begging for a snack about six and a half minutes after breakfast on the rare occasions I do serve cereal.

-Here are 12 breakfast ideas that are more healthy (and thrifty) than a bowl of cereal.
-Some score on all three fronts.
-I tried to arrange them in order of convenience.
+These 12 breakfast ideas are more healthy and thrifty than most cereal.
+Some of them do actually meet all three criteria: convenience, health, and thrift.
+I arranged them roughly in order of convenience.

-- Reheated Rice, Barley, or other Grain (2 minutes): Any time I serve rice for dinner, my children make sure we save enough for them to have leftovers for breakfast.
-This makes for a frugal, healthy, and convenient breakfast.
+- Reheated Rice, Barley, or other whole Grain (2 minutes): Any time I serve rice for dinner, my children make sure we save enough for them to have leftovers for breakfast.
+This makes for a frugal and convenient breakfast.
 Just heat leftover brown (or white) rice, barley, quinoa, or other grain.
-Top with maple syrup or cinnamon sugar for a fast and frugal breakfast.
+Top with maple syrup or cinnamon sugar and fresh milk.

 - Homemade Granola with Yogurt (2 minutes, once made): A great way to get more yogurt!
 Once the yogurt and granola are made, this breakfast takes just a minute to serve.
 (See Amy’s great tip for speeding up the granola prep!)